 Voluntary Plan Security Deposit Requirements

-- The number of employees covered
+- The number of employees covered.

-- The size of the payroll
+- The size of the payroll.

-- The class of risks
+- The class of risks.

-- The financial standing of the employer
+- The financial standing of the employer.

-- Any other relevant factors as determined by the EDD
+- Any other relevant factors we determine.

 How to Submit the Deposit